How to Maximize (and Not Lose) Gift Cards

 If you get a good enough deal, you can even purchase items you aren’t planning on using and then resell them later on websites like Ebay, Etsy, and Poshmark.
 Who knows, you might make a tidy profit off your purchase, especially if you’re purchasing something that may increase in value over time like limited edition styles, collectables, or art.

 Getting good with money this year?
-Learn more about SoFi Money®, our cash management account that is perfect for daily purchases and saving for the long term.
+Learn more about SoFi Checking and Savings®, our checking and savings account that is perfect for daily purchases and saving for the long term.
 And it has zero account fees.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.